Find Funding Opportunities

 Notice Type: PA

 Purpose.
-The purpose of the Academic Research Enhancement Award (AREA) program is to stimulate research in educational institutions that provide baccalaureate or advanced degrees for a significant number of the Nation's research scientists, but that have not been major recipients of NIH support.
-These AREA grants create opportunities for scientists and institutions otherwise unlikely to participate extensively in NIH programs, to contribute to the Nation's biomedical and behavioral research effort.
-AREA grants are intended to support small-scale health-related research projects proposed by faculty members of eligible, domestic institutions.
+The purpose of this individual predoctoral research training fellowship is to improve the diversity of the health-related research workforce by supporting the training of predoctoral students from groups that have been shown to be underrepresented.
+Such candidates include individuals from underrepresented racial and ethnic groups, individuals with disabilities, and individuals from disadvantaged backgrounds.
 Mechanism of Support.
-This FOA will utilize the R15 grant mechanism.
+This FOA will utilize the NIH Ruth L. Kirschstein Individual Predoctoral National Research Service Award (NRSA) award mechanism (F31).
 Funds Available and Anticipated Number of Awards.
-Awards issued under this FOA are contingent upon the availability of funds and the submission of a sufficient number of meritorious applications.
-Because the nature and scope of the proposed research will vary from application to application, it is anticipated that the size and duration of each award will also vary.
+Because the nature and scope of the proposed research training will vary from application to application, it is anticipated that the size and duration of each award will also vary.
 The total amount awarded and the number of awards will depend upon the mechanism numbers, quality, duration, and costs of the applications received.

 Notice Type: PA